Gentle Laser Frenectomies for Kids in Decatur IL

 Some dental offices and hospitals simply clip the frenulum.
 While effective, this technique takes longer to heal and can be more traumatizing to your child.
 Laser frenectomies are safer and less invasive than the traditional clipping method.
 Using a laser allows us to be more precise and lowers the risk of infection and unnecessary discomfort.

-Call to Make an Appointment Today
+Call to Make an Appointment with Our 62526 Office

 If you have any questions about laser frenectomies or you would like to schedule an appointment for your child at our Decatur, IL pediatric dental office, please give us a call at (217) 875-3080.
 We look forward to hearing from you.